Asana – Mediocre or Magic?

 Raquel Salvador.
 Our Tribe teacher on the TTC in Bali.

-Sometime in the distant past……… …….From my mat I remember sneaky peaking out of the corner of my eye as a yoga student practised sun salutations.
-I fell into complete awe?
-I was simply dumbfounded, amazed, and admittedly a little…
+Sometime in the distant past……… …….From the mat, I remember sneaky peaking out of the corner of my eye as a someone nearby practised sun salutations.
+Falling into complete awe.
+I was simply dumbfounded, amazed, and admittedly a little bit jealous,…

 Sometime in the distant past………

-…….From my mat I remember sneaky peaking out of the corner of my eye as a yoga student practised sun salutations.
-I fell into complete awe?
+…….From the mat, I remember sneaky peaking out of the corner of my eye as a someone nearby practised sun salutations.
+Falling into complete awe.
 I was simply dumbfounded, amazed, and admittedly a little bit jealous, at how smoothly she was flowing.
 How effortless she moved from one position to the next.
 Transitions light, soft, graceful and soundless.
-Springing lightly from adho mukha svanasana and landing soft as a feather into uttanasana.
+Springing lightly from adho mukha svanasana and landing softly as a feather into uttanasana.
 To me, it was simply as if I was watching magic.
 She had something that I didn’t have, and whatever that something was I wanted it!